docsforadobe/after-effects-expression-reference/docs/text-sourcetext.md

 **Description**

-Used to initialize an empty [Text Style](text-style.md#textstyle) object in which you’d manually bake in specific values.
+Used to initialize an empty [Text Style](text-style.md#textstyle) object in which you'd manually bake in specific values.

 For example, to create a new style with font size 300 and the font Impact: